BenPhillips-21/Y-Frontend/README.md

 ## Key Features

 #### Authentication and Authorization with JWTs
-The messenger app implements authentication and authorization using JSON Web Tokens (JWTs).
+Y implements authentication and authorization using JSON Web Tokens (JWTs).
 Upon login, the backend auth server issues a JWT, which is stored on the client-side.
 This token is sent in the request headers for routes that require authentication, ensuring secure access to protected resources.

 #### User Profiles
 Users can create and update their profiles, including profile pictures, usernames, and bios.